andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

  In this mode policies are pre-configured, providing an RBAC implementation across a set of pre-defined group roles.

  Policies scoped at the compartment level are based on freeform tags applied to the compartments.
 These tags define a specific Landing Zone deployment, the compartment type and consumer groups.

-The module takes an input variable that is used to lookup the tagged compartments.
+ The target compartments to which policies are applied can be provided in two ways:

+ - *target_compartments* input variable: a list of compartments with name, id and freeform tags attributes set.
+ - internal data source: module retrieves all compartments and filter out those that have the *cislz* freeform tag value matching *cislz_tag_lookup_value* input variable.
+**
+ **Note:** *target_compartments* takes precedence over the data source.
+If *target_compartments* is no set, the data source is used.

+ As a rule of thumb, use *target_compartments* when this module is part of the same Terraform configuration that manages compartments.
+Use the data source when using the module in stand alone mode.

- Policies scoped at the tenancy level are based on groups roles passed to the module as input parameters.
+ Policies scoped at the tenancy level are based on groups roles passed to the module via *groups_with_tenancy_level_roles* input variable.

  ### 1.1) Compartment Level Policies

-The following **freeform tags** are supported for attaching **to compartments**:
+The following **freeform tags** on **compartments** are supported:

 - cislz
 - cislz-cmp-type